-If you work in media relations, or in digital PR for link building like I do at Tecmark, you’ll know that communication with journalists is absolutely fundamental to your successes.
+If you work in public relations, you’ll know that communication with journalists is absolutely fundamental to your successes.
 You could have the best campaign idea in the world, but if you ain’t outreaching it – it ain’t getting covered.

 Sure, with social media and the rest of it, things can catch like wildfire nowadays.
 But nevertheless, we still need to be there at the start of the journey to coax our ideas out to the world.